shipot/Thread/README.md

 # Thread
-This is about knowledge of thread and concurrency.测试git
+This is about knowledge of thread and concurrency.